July 3 2017 by Jess

 When breastfeeding, your efforts should ideally be on eating an all-round healthy balanced diet to provide your baby with the nutrients it needs, and of course a time for your body to recuperate after pregnancy.
 Now is not the time to follow any extreme diets, but to nourish your body to keep up with high demands from your growing baby.

-There is a direct link between the foods you're eating and the nutritional content, flavour, consistency and acidity of your breast milk.
+There is a direct link between the foods you're eating and the nutritional content, flavor, consistency and acidity of your breast milk.

 It can feel overwhelming wading through the science, at the end of the day your instincts on what you should or shouldn’t be eating when breastfeeding are probably on par with all the nutrition advice out there.
 We have an incredible inbuilt connection, which helps us to safely navigate our way around the food industry, if we just listen to it.

 If in doubt, go for real foods.
 This means wholesome food prepared from scratch, chemical-free and full of nutrients.
-Brightly coloured vegetables, plenty of fibre, good quality protein and healthy fats are all your baby needs you to eat to produce top quality breast milk.
+Brightly colored vegetables, plenty of fiber, good quality protein and healthy fats are all your baby needs you to eat to produce top quality breast milk.